 A blow pump and small brush are used in conjunction for the removal of loose dust and to clean the inside of the hole.

-The resin either comes in the form of single use glass ampoules or a bulk dispensing system (eg Hilti, Ramset, Sika, Exchem).
+The adhesive comes in the form of single use glass ampoules or a bulk dispensing system (eg Hilti, Ramset, Sika, Exchem).

 Glass ampoules are ideal for placing a single bolt and have the added advantage that the resin gels (hardens) very quickly so for inverted placements on steep rock the bolt can be held until the resin has hardened sufficiently to prevent slumping of the bolt.
 Glass ampoules do not have sufficient resin volume for use with bolts that are expected to be counter sunk.
 Typically ampoules are used with Petzl Collinox and Petzl Batinox rings.